Some More Crochet Easter Eggs

 7. Work under the Bumps

-This one, I learned near the beginning of my crochet obsession and I still think it’s fab.
-Many patterns never seem to state whereabouts in a chain you should work and, when I was a learner, this confused the heck out of me!
+This one, I learned near the beginning of my crochet obsession, and I still think it’s fab.
+Many patterns never seem to state where in a chain you should work, and when I was a learner, this confused the heck out of me!
 I used to go into just the one loop of each chain, never really knowing if this was the right thing to do.
 To be honest, it looks a bit of a mess doing it this way.
 What someone should have told me was to work in the back “bumps” of a foundation chain.
-Check out this beginner friendly method here: under the bumps tutorial.
+Check out this beginner-friendly method here: under the bumps tutorial.
 Unless, you know, Foundationless…!

 8. Tidy Crochet Edges for your Border

-Another crochet tip I picked up for creating a neat and tidy border is to make sure you colour match where you can.
-If the first round of a border matches the main body of you project, you disguise any potential quirky stitch placements.
+Another crochet tip I picked up for creating a neat and tidy border is to make sure you colour-match where you can.
+If the first round of a border matches the main body of your project, you disguise any potential quirky stitch placements.

 9. Lose the Granny Square Twist